Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: BV-LASSO for Local Relevance

 for all $i\in J$.
 Note that $p_Q \in (0,1]$ is a constant. \end{proposition} Proposition~\ref{prop:inf_bins} states that as $h\to 0$, there are always at least a constant fraction of bins for which Proposition~\ref{prop:subset} holds.
 Under the stronger Assumption~\ref{ass:pos_gra}, we always have $p_Q=1$.
 As we shall see next, as long as $p_Q$ is bounded away from zero, our algorithm can be adjusted to successfully select the relevant variables.

-\begin{remark} Although Assumption~\ref{ass:gra-point} is very weak and sufficient for Proposition~\ref{prop:inf_bins}, one may be concerned that the hypercube $\mathcal H_i$ is small and leads to a small $p_Q$, which may affect the performance of the algorithm (see Proposition~\ref{prop:small-xi} below).
+\begin{remark}[Intuition of the Informative Area] Although Assumption~\ref{ass:gra-point} is very weak and sufficient for Proposition~\ref{prop:inf_bins}, one may be concerned that the hypercube $\mathcal H_i$ is small and leads to a small $p_Q$, which may affect the performance of the algorithm (see Proposition~\ref{prop:small-xi} below).
 In practice, the level set $A_i(C)$ and informative area $Q_i(C)$ can be much larger than $\mathcal H_i$ and the value of $p_Q$ in Proposition~\ref{prop:inf_bins} can be too conservative.
 Nevertheless, since our algorithm doesn't need to take $p_Q$ as an input, the actual performance may be much better than the theoretical guarantee.

 To give some intuition, consider $f(x_1,x_2,y)=\exp\left(-15(x_1-0.5)^2-15(x_2-0.5)^2\right)$, which is illustrated in the left panel of Figure~\ref{fig:level-set}.
 The partial derivative of $x_1$ and its contour map are illustrated in the right panel of Figure \ref{fig:level-set}.
 If we set $C=0.9$, then the level set $A_1(0.9)$ is the area inside the contour line labelled $0.9$ and $-0.9$.